jillesvangurp/www.jillesvangurp.com/pages/index.md

 For the last decade or so, I've been based in Berlin, Germany and have also lived in Finland, Sweden, and the Netherlands (my home country).

-Highlights/buzzwords
+Highlights/buzzwords:

 - Expert on Kotlin/Java (24 years experience), Spring/Spring boot, and many related tools and frameworks.
 - Elasticsearch and associated tools and technology.
 I'm also a proponent of observable software and have architected solutions using the full Elastic stack for logging, auditing, KPIs, metrics, and live insights of what users are doing.
-- Stellar blockchain
-- NoSql - CouchDB, Voldemort, Solr, misc.
-Nokia in house solutions
+- Stellar blockchain - I'm not a crypto investor but have done a fair bit of development work against Stellar in two startups to support various use cases.
 - I deal with many different tech stacks on various projects including Go, Scala, Python, Ruby/Jruby, some frontend javascript/typescript, ... while not an expert on all these stacks, I learn quickly.

 Recently I've focused on helping multiple customers with their Elasticsearch setups.
 I've worked with both small and large companies.
 I typically come in as a specialist and can get results fast and adapt to whatever technology stack the customer is using.